lyuboraykov/wadar/README.md

 bower install
 php composer.phar install
 cd ..
-npm serve  # leave this in the terminal npm watch  # exec this in a different terminal
+npm run serve  # leave this in the terminal npm run watch  # exec this in a different terminal
 ```

 Then go to `http://localhost:8080`.